Spectral Index and Non-Gaussianity in Supersymmetric Hybrid Inflation: Introduction

 In the SUSY hybrid inflation model, the scalar spectral index is predicted:

-where $\eta$ ($\equiv M_P^2V''/V$) is the slow-roll parameter, and $N_l$ denotes the e-folding number ($=50$--$60$).
-On the other hand, the recent WMAP 5-year (WMAP5) observation result on the scalar spectral index is $n_s=0.963^{+0.014}_{-0.015}$ \cite{WMAP5}.
-Thus, the prediction of the SUSY hybrid inflation model, $n_s\approx 0.98$ is quite deviated from the center value of the WMAP5 result.
-Indeed, unless relatively larger SUGRA corrections are included or the model is much ameliorated, the deviation can not be easily overcome.
+where $\eta$ ($\equiv M_P^2V''/V$) is the slow-roll parameter, and $N_e$ denotes the e-folding number ($=50$--$60$).
+On the other hand, the recent WMAP 7-year (WMAP7) observation result on the scalar spectral index is $n_s=0.96^{+0.014}_{-0.013}$ \cite{WMAP7}.
+Thus, the prediction of the SUSY hybrid inflation model, $n_s\approx 0.98$ is quite deviated from the center value of the WMAP7 result.
+Indeed, unless relatively larger SUGRA corrections are included or the model is much ameliorated, the deviation is not easily overcome.

+Ref. \cite{hilltop} shows that the relatively smaller spectral index can be achieved, particularly if inflation takes place near the local maximum of the scalar potential.
+For obtaining such a local maximum of the inflaton's scalar potential, a negative mass term of the inflaton is needed.
+In the SUSY hybrid inflationary model, it can be supported from the non-minimal K${\rm \ddot{a}}$hler potential.

-The literatures attempted to explain the deviation by considering a small (but relatively larger) quartic \cite{hilltop,nonminimal-K} term and/or a more higher order term \cite{quartic-term} in the K${\rm \ddot{a}}$hler potential, or a quite small soft SUSY breaking ``A-term'' \cite{a-term} in the scalar potential.
-In this letter, we will propose another way, in which the superpotential plays an essential role in explaining $n_s\approx 0.963$.
+The literatures attempted to explain the center value of $n_s$ ($\approx 0.96$) by considering a small (but relatively larger) quartic \cite{hilltop,nonminimal-K} term and/or a more higher order term \cite{quartic-term} in the K${\rm \ddot{a}}$hler potential, or a soft SUSY breaking ``A-term'' \cite{a-term} in the scalar potential.
+In this paper, we will point out that the {\it superpotential}, which is quantum mechanically controllable, also can play an essential role in explaining $n_s\approx 0.96$.
+We will discuss also the possibility of the two field inflation and large non-Gaussianity in this setup.